• PRODUCT REVIEWS

 Choosing the Best Portable Oxygen Concentrator: Sound Level

 We’ve covered a lot of ground with our series on choosing the best portable oxygen concentrator.
 We began with the oxygen flow, then discussed the size and weight, followed by the battery power.
-Now we’re wrapping up the series with an often overlooked factor–the sound level.
+Now we’re wrapping up the series with an often-overlooked factor–the sound level.

 Here’s the low-down on the official sound levels as provided by the manufacturers: